Capital Markets

 Shelf Registration: The Infrastructure You Need Before You Need It

-Best practice: Register the shelf when you do not need it.
+The key insight most CFOs miss: register the shelf when you do not need it.
 Having it available is itself a signal of financial discipline.
+Companies that file an S-3 under emergency conditions signal exactly the opposite of what they intend.

 ATM: At-The-Market Offerings

-An ATM allows a company to sell shares into the open market incrementally at prevailing prices through a broker-dealer.
+An ATM program allows you to sell shares into the existing market at prevailing prices over time, typically through a broker-dealer acting as sales agent.
+The structure signals the opposite of distress:

 The Decision Framework